Dytoma/workshop-nextjs-tailwindcss/README.md

 # Workshop Web dev. in NextJs & TailwindCSS

-## What's Next.Js ?
+## What's Next.Js?

-As stated on [Next.js](https://nextjs.org/) official documentation, Next.js is a react framework for building fullstack web applications.
+As stated on [Next.js](https://nextjs.org/) official documentation, Next.js is a react framework for building full-stack web applications.
 With Next.js, you can combine backend and frontend functionalities in one project.
-Next.js offer many other features like optimization, SEO(Search Engine Optimization) improvement, server-side, client-side components and so on.
-As this workshop focuses on giving you the basic understanding of Next.js and how components and some main features of front-end web development work, we're not going to state all the benefits of Next.js.
+Next.js offers many other features like optimization, SEO(Search Engine Optimization) improvement, server-side, client-side components and so on.
+As this workshop focuses on giving you a basic understanding of Next.js and how components and some main features of front-end web development work, we're not going to state all the benefits of Next.js.
 However, if you're looking for more information, I invite you to look at the [Next.js](https://nextjs.org/) documentation page for more in-depth details.
-These are some of the featues we're going to cover in this workshop:
+These are some of the features we're going to cover in this workshop:
 `server components, client components, routing, data fetching`

-## What's TailwindCSS ?
+## What's TailwindCSS?

 Tailwindcss is a CSS framework for building modern web applications faster with the help of classes.
 [Tailwind](https://tailwindcss.com/) has a bunch of utility classes to help you setup your project and start building your web apps without worrying about CSS classes.
-Tailwind is also famous in web development because it's fully cutomizable.
+Tailwind is also famous in web development because it's fully customizable.
 You can make your configurations according to your needs.

 ## Setting our environment